ibm-cloud-docs/databases-for-etcd/connecting-cli-client.md

 You can access your etcd database directly from a command-line client, which allows for direct interaction and monitoring of the data structures that are created within the database.
 It is also useful for administering and monitoring the keyspace and performance, making etcd transactions, managing leases, and other management activities.

+{{site.data.keyword.databases-for-etcd}} only supports the etcd v3 API and datastore.
+Access to the v2 API is disabled.
+{: .tip}

 ## Installing

 The `etcdctl` binary is available in the etcd distribution, which can be downloaded from [the coreos/etcd repository](https://github.com/coreos/etcd/releases/latest).